dexkum-2myzZy-jipzid/leetcode/Note/java_cheat_sheet.md

 ## Collections Method Usage

-Certainly!
-Here's the updated table with the `swap` method added:

 | Method                                                       | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | `sort(List<T> list)`                                         | Sorts the specified list into ascending order, according to the natural ordering of its elements. |